An FPT algorithm for the embeddability of graphs into two-dimensional simplicial complexes: Reduction to bounded branchwidth: Proof of Theorem

-We first compute disjoint non-adjacent $(50g\csg\times 50g\csg)$-walls $W_1, \dots, W_g$ of~$W$, and the corresponding subdivisions $\dot W_1,\dots,\dot W_g$ that are subgraphs of~$\dot W$, in a way that $W-W_i$ is connected for each~$i$.
+We first compute, in $O(g^4n)$ time, disjoint non-adjacent $(50g\csg\times 50g\csg)$-walls $W_1, \dots, W_g$ of~$W$, and the corresponding subdivisions $\dot W_1,\dots,\dot W_g$ that are subgraphs of~$\dot W$, in such a way that $W-W_i$ is connected for each~$i$.
 For each~$i$, we consider the subgraph~$G_i$ of~$G$ induced by the vertices $v$ of~$G$ such that: (1) there exists a path from $v$ to~$\dot W_i$; (2) every path from $v$ to~$\dot W_j$, for some $j\ne i$, uses at least one vertex from~$\dot W_i$.
-The graphs~$G_i$ are pairwise disjoint.
+The graphs~$G_i$ are pairwise disjoint, and we can compute each of them easily in $O(n)$ time using suitable traversals of~$G$.
 We test the planarity of each of them in linear time~\cite{ht-ept-74}.
-If all of them are non-planar, then $G$~has genus at least~$g$, so we correctly report this (Case~2).
+If all these disjoint graphs are non-planar, we correctly report that $G$ has genus at least~$g$ (Case~2); this is easy to prove directly, and also follows from more general results, see, e.g., Miller~\cite[Theorem~1]{miller1987additivity}.
 So without loss of generality, one of these graphs, say~$G_1$, is planar, and our algorithm computes it.

-By 3-connectivity, $W_1$, and thus also $\dot W_1$, has a unique combinatorial embedding in the plane, up to symmetry and up to the choice of the outer (infinite) face; we consider the natural embedding of~$W_1$ in which the outer face has the largest degree.
-An \emph{inner vertex} of~$W_1$ is one that is at distance at least~6 from the outer face in the natural embedding of~$W_1$.
+By 3-connectivity, $W_1$ has a unique combinatorial embedding in the plane, up to symmetry and up to the choice of the outer (infinite) face; we consider the natural embedding of~$W_1$ in which the outer face has the largest degree.
+An \emph{inner vertex} of~$W_1$ is one that is at distance, in~$W_1$, at least~6 from the vertices on the outer face in the natural embedding of~$W_1$ (we emphasize that this is the distance measured in the graph~$W_1$).
 Remark that each vertex of~$W_1$ is a vertex of~$\dot W_1$.
 We say that a vertex~$u$ of~$W_1$ is \emph{connected to the outside} if there is, in~$G$, a path whose vertices are, in this order, $u$, possibly some vertices of~$\dot W_1$ but not of~$W_1$, possibly some vertices of $G-\dot W_1$, and finally one vertex in~$\dot W-\dot W_1$.